A day in the life of a Cardiac Catheter Lab Nurse

 Working as an agency nurse, midwife, healthcare assistant or ODP can expose you to new opportunities and experiences.
 Although working in a permanent position allows you to build your practical knowledge in a familiar setting, agency work enables you to apply your skills in many different surroundings.

-Pedro, Cardiac Catheter Nurse has worked all over the globe, as both a permanent member of staff and an agency professional.
+Pedro, a Cardiac Catheter Nurse has worked all over the globe, as both a permanent member of staff and an agency professional.
 He tells us about his experiences to date.

 Where and when did you start your training?